Help us improve your experience.

 For full instructions and more information, see https://docs.docker.com/engine/install/centos/.

-3. Install SSH Client Authentication—The installer running on the control host connects to the cluster nodes using SSH.
-The user account used for SSH authentication must be root or a non-root account with superuser (sudo) privileges.
+3. Configure SSH client authentication—The installer running on the control host connects to the cluster nodes using SSH.
+For SSH authentication, you must use a root or non-root user account with superuser (sudo) privileges.
 We will refer to this account as the install user account in subsequent steps.
 You must ensure that the install user account is configured on all the nodes in the cluster.
-The installer will use the inventory file to determine which username to use, and whether authentication will use ssh-keys or a password.
+The installer will use the inventory file to determine which username to use, and whether the authentication will use SSH keys or a password.
 See Customize the Inventory File - Multinode Implementation or Customize the Inventory File - Single Node Implementation.

-If you chose ssh-key authentication (recommended), generate the ssh-keys.
+If you choose the ssh-key authentication (recommended) method, generate the SSH key.

-If you want to protect the SSH key with a passphrase, you can use ssh-agent.
+If you want to protect the SSH key with a passphrase, you can use ssh-agent key manager.
 See https://www.ssh.com/academy/ssh/agent.

 Note:

-4. (Optional) Install wget—Install the wget tool to download the Paragon Automation distribution software.
+4. (Optional) Install wget—Install the wget utility to download the Paragon Automation distribution software.

 $ yum install wget